Norman Corwin: Radio career

 While living and working in Springfield in the early 1930s, he became involved with radio broadcasting.
 He first worked as the radio editor of the Springfield Republican and subsequently began broadcasting his own radio program.
 The date of his first broadcast has been reported as early as 1931 by R. Leroy Bannerman; but the Springfield (MA) Republican reported that his first program, Rhymes and Cadences, a show during which Corwin read poetry, and his friend Benjamin Kalman offered musical interludes on the piano, debuted in March 1934 on WBZ in Boston and WBZA in Springfield.
 As radio editor of the Republican, he became known for his column "Radiosyncracies," which he published under the pseudonym 'Vladimir Shrdlu.'
 He also worked as a news commentator over WBZ and WBZA.
 In June 1935, Corwin accepted an executive position in Cincinnati at station WLW.
 By 1937, Corwin was hired to host a poetry program called "Poetic License" on New York station WQXR, which led to his being hired by the CBS Radio Network to produce and direct cultural programs.
 He remained with CBS until 1949.

-The first program he produced and hosted for CBS was "Words Without Music," the goal of which, Corwin said, was to make poetry more entertaining.
+The first program he produced and hosted for CBS was Words Without Music, the goal of which, Corwin said, was to make poetry more entertaining.
 It went on the air over CBS affiliate WABC in New York in early December 1938.
 Corwin continued to produce and host a wide range of programs for CBS.
-In December 1941, he created a program to commemorate the 150th anniversary of the United States Bill of Rights: We Hold These Truths was first broadcast on December 15, 1941.
+In December 1941, he created a program to commemorate the 150th anniversary of the United States Bill of Rights: We Hold These Truths, first broadcast on December 15, 1941.
 Corwin said it was written at the "invitation" of the U.S. Office of Facts and Figures.
 He recalled being on a train on his way to California to produce the program when news of the attack on Pearl Harbor came to him.
 He sent a telegram to Washington at the next stop, asking if the OFF still wanted the program done.
 When he got to Albuquerque, a telegram was waiting for him: "the President says, 'now more than ever.'"
 Many radio and movie stars of the day featured, along with an epilogue by President Franklin Delano Roosevelt.
-With an audience of 60 million listeners it became one of the most famous ever produced on radio.
+With an audience of 60 million listeners it became one of the most famous programs ever produced on radio.
 In 1941, he received a Peabody Award for that program.